jmswycode/thispy/README.md

 # 🐍 Python Launcher TUI - thispy

-A simple dialog-based Python launcher.
-A tool to select and run Python files from the current directory using a dialog menu.
+`thispy` is a tool to select and run Python files from the current directory using a dialog menu TUI.
+It sorts files by last modified time, helping you quickly access priority scripts.
+No need to type or copy-paste long filenames. keeping your clipboard free, especially if you're using the clipboard for something else.
-Script `thispy` searches and runs .py files based on their last modified order.
-Ideal for a quick workflow in Python project directories.
-Running Python files with long or complex filenames can be tedious — especially when you're trying to copy, paste, or autocomplete in the terminal.
-It often disrupts your clipboard workflow.

 ---